wateraccounting/WAPORWP/README.md

 ### 2.3.3 Productivity gaps
 Productivity gap of a crop at a pixel is calculated by subtracting the productivity value from the productivity target.

-### 2.3.4 Potential increase in production
-The potential increase in biomass/ yield production of a particular crop in an area/region of interest is calculated by adding the productivity gap across the area/region.

 ## 2.4 Comparison of observed and calculated values
 The aim of the comparison is check if there is consistency between observed and calculated values or data of two sources.
 The comparison will be done with the aid of visual graph interpretation (against 1:1 line), coefficient of determination, and coefficient of correlation.